fggreeff/kafka-essentials/README.md

 ### Run code scripts

+The project has two modules:
+- kafka-basics
+- kafka-producer-twitter

+#### kafka-basics
 Using Code (example of running producer)
-- Open the codebase (intellij) and navigate to ``src/main/java/com/github/fggreeff/kafka/tutorial1/``
+- Open the codebase (intellij) and navigate to ``kafka-basics/src/main/java/kafka.tutorial1``
 - Run the ``ProducerDemo`` file by right-clicking on the file and choose `Run`

 - ProducerDemo - produce a message